Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

 2. `@Repository`: used on the repository interfaces to indicate that they are Spring-managed components and should be eligible for Spring's component scanning.
 3. `@Service`: used to indicate that a class is a service component in a Spring Boot.
 In Spring, a service is typically a class that performs business logic or service-layer operations.
 4. `@Autowired`: automatically inject dependencies into a Spring bean, typically through constructor injection, setter injection, or field injection.
+5. `@ResponseStatus`: cause Spring boot to respond with the specified HTTP status code whenever this exception is thrown from your controller.

 ## used by Entity